Move the apache file to the tmp or temp directory on your computer

 Sumo Logic supports many source types.
 For this tutorial, we’re going to look at the logs in the Apache Access file that you downloaded to your computer in Part 1.
 That’s a local file source, so click Local File.

 This page has lots of options, but just a few settings are required.
 Add a name to identify the source.
-For the file path, use the path to the apache access text file that you downloaded earlier.
+For the file path, use the path /tmp/apache_access_logs_tutorial.txt.
 Enter a name for Source Host and Source Category, so you can easily refer to the source in search queries.
 Tip: Defining an appropriate source category will let you zero in on your data anytime by specifying the source category in your queries.
 Click Save.

 Click Collectors and Sources to return to the list on the Collection page.